finlaymiller/audio-classifier/README.md

 ## To Do

-* Add support for real-time classification
-* Add csv support
+* Add csv output option
 * Update to tensorflow 2 (probably not possible/realistic)

 ## How to use